uncomfyhalomacro/linkedin-auto-connect/docs/CONTRIBUTING.md

 * **Write Tests**: Ensure your changes are covered by tests.
 * **Commit Often**: Don't wait until the end to make one giant commit.
 * **Follow the Style**: Make sure to follow our commit message style guide below.
+* **Sign Your Commits**: All commits **must be GPG signed** to verify their integrity.
+This ensures that the commit genuinely comes from you.
+Please follow [GitHub's guide on signing commits](https://docs.github.com/en/authentication/managing-commit-signature-verification/signing-commits).
+You can configure Git to sign all commits automatically with `git config --global commit.gpgsign true`.

 ### 4. Submit a Pull Request (PR)
 Once your feature is complete and tested: